openpharma/staged.dependencies/README.md

 its local rather than remote version is installed.
 For this, the `current_repo` field must be correct, so downstream dependencies do not fetch the remote version.

+The `staged_dependencies.yaml` files are only used to discover upstream and downstream packages.
+These are called internal packages.
+Then, the true dependency graph based on the `DESCRIPTION` files is constructed.
+All listed upstream dependencies that are not internal are called external dependencies.
+There exists a function to check that the `staged_dependencies.yaml` files are consistent: if package `x` lists `y` as a downstream package, then `y` should list `x` as an upstream package.

 When testing the addins, note that they run in a separate R process, so they pick up the currently installed version of `staged.dependencies` rather than the one loaded with `devtools::load_all()`.